-Activity - Children write their names at the bottom of black construction paper using white crayons.
-Remind them to begin with a capital letter.
+Demonstrates control, strength, and dexterity to manipulate objects Activity - Children write their names at the bottom of black construction paper using white crayons.
 They place star stickers randomly on the paper, and connect the stars with white crayons to create constellations.